 Welcome to an exciting year-long project here at The Nerdy.
 1984 was an exciting year for films giving us a lot of films that would go on to be beloved favorites and cult classics.
-Imagine a world where Children of the Corn and Splash hit theaters on the same day.
-That is the world of 1984.
+It was also the start to a major shift in cultural and societal norms, and some of those still reverberate to this day.

-We’re going to pick and choose which movies we hit, but right now the list stands at nearly three dozen.
+We’re going to pick and choose which movies we hit, but right now the list stands at nearly four dozen.

 Yes, we’re insane, but 1984 was that great of a year for film.

-The articles will come out on the same day the films hit theaters in 1984 so that it is their true 35th anniversaries.
+The articles will come out – in most cases – on the same day the films hit theaters in 1984 so that it is their true 40th anniversary.
 All films are also watched again for the purposes of these reviews and are not being done from memory.
+In some cases, it truly will be the first time we’ve seen them.

 Repo Man Review